Kosine

-Marcos Palacios, known professionally as Kosine, is an American music producer.
+Marcos Palacios, known professionally as Kosine, is an American music producer and songwriter.
 As a member of the production duo Da Internz, Palacios is known for producing songs such as Big Sean's "Dance (A$$)" (2011), Rihanna's "Birthday Cake" (2011), and Nicki Minaj's "Anaconda" (2014).
 From 2018, Palacios worked as a soundtrack producer for the television series Empire and Star, debuting as an actor on Star.
 Palacios has worked as a talk show host on BET's Mancave (2018) and Kingz with Kosine (2020).

 Life and career

 Palacios was born in Chicago, growing up in neighboring Maywood, Illinois and Broadview, Illinois.
 After graduating St. Joseph High School in Westchester, Illinois, Palacios moved to Tallahassee, Florida to attend the Florida A&M University, majoring in music.
 Later transferring to Columbia College Chicago, Palacios formed the idea for his production team, Da Internz, as a part of a class for his Business and Entrepreneurship degree.
 Palacios, along his production team partner Ernest "Tuo" Clark, moved to Los Angeles in mid-2005, spending time between Los Angeles and Chicago while attempting to break into the music industry.
 During this period, Palacios was hired by Columbia as a professor, teaching specialized classes in hip-hop beat making and music production.